Last updated 23 June 2023

 Advice from the Chicago Manual of Style Online

-You must acknowledge ChatGPT and similar tools when you reproduce its words within your own work, but that information should be put in the text or in a note - do not include ChatGPT in your bibliography or reference list.
+Therefore, you should acknowledge ChatGPT and similar tools when you reproduce its words within your own work, but that information should be put in the text or in a note - do not include ChatGPT in your bibliography or reference list.

 Example Prompt and response using ChatGPT |